WojtekKamilowski/CI_PP5_HSBS/README.md

 - Dropright main-nav submenu for sorting by lowest & highest price based on <a href="https://getbootstrap.com/docs/4.6/components/dropdowns/">Bootstrap</a>

 - Shadowed shopping cart with items in it from <a href="https://codersblock.com/blog/creating-glow-effects-with-css/">Codersblock</a>

+- Post likes bug fix from <a href="https://stackoverflow.com/questions/44458764/extending-the-user-model-simplelazyobject-error-when-using-user-is-authenticate">Stackoverflow</a>

+- Adding comments bug fix from <a href="https://stackoverflow.com/questions/71892594/integrityerror-exception-value-with-db-relations-in-django-on-form-submission">Stackoverflow</a>

 ### Media